-An "Add Fuel Message" located in the engine analyzer section of the screen will appear when the MVP is fully powered up.
+An add fuel message located in the lower center section of the screen will appear when the MVP is powered up.
 The purpose of this message is to remind you to update the fuel computer if you have added fuel to the aircraft.
-The MVP not only measures and displays the fuel in the fuel tanks but it also displays the fuel on-board the aircraft calculated from the fuel flow.
+The MVP not only measures and displays the fuel in the fuel tanks but it also displays the fuel on-board the aircraft calculated from fuel flow.
 This allows you to cross check fuel readings to insure accuracy.
-The "Add Fuel Message" can be acknowledged by pressing any button.